The Bitwarden Blog

 A few password best practices include:

-- Do a data breach check for any exposed, reused, or weak passwords through a vault health report within a password manager
+Do a data breach check for any exposed, reused, or weak passwords through a password vault health report within a password manager

 Personal security awareness training can change how employees view password best practices both in the workplace and at home.
-Learning better online security behaviors on personal accounts helps employees bring good habits to work.
+Learning better online security behaviors on personal accounts, such as using strong passwords, helps employees bring good habits to work.
 A password manager such as Bitwarden supports password best practices at work, at home, or on the go.

 Every employee starts with a personal Vault to store individual log-ins and data, and an organizational Vault to store team-wide logins and data Both Vaults can be accessed from any device using any operating system or web browser, making it ideal for employees to use anywhere.